rromanotero/IcedCoffeeOS/kernel/feather_m0_rfm69_arduino/README.md

 COM8 Serial Port (USB) Adafruit Feather M0 adafruit:samd:adafruit_feather_m0 adafruit:samd
 ```

+Lastly, there some libraries that need manual installations.
+Copy the contents of `./sketchbook/libraries` (in this repo) to your local `sketchbook/libraries` directory (i.e. where the Arduino CLI will look for libraries when compiling).

 ### Building and Flashing

 Edit the path `ARDUINO_CLI_PATH` to reflect where you have installed Arduino CLI.
 Then: